Ultimate Breakfast Burritos loaded with egg, bacon and potatoes are the best freezer-friendly make ahead breakfast.

 - green chile salsa optional

-To make your eggs, whisk together eggs and a couple tablespoons of water until very light and fluffy.
+- To make your eggs, whisk eggs in large bowl until well mixed.
 Using large saute pan, melt butter over medium low heat and cook eggs while stirring very infrequently until "set but wet".
 Imagine cafeteria scrambled eggs that are too underdone to eat.
 You want them to be slightly underdone so that they finish cooking when you reheat your breakfast burrito.
 Set aside.

-When ready to cook, allow chilled burritos to come to room temperature.
+- When ready to cook, allow chilled burritos to come to room temperature.
 Then, place foil wrapped burrito over hot grill or campfire grate, rotating until heated through.
 If reheating at home, a panini press or hot griddle works great.
 Tortilla will get nice and crispy, cheese will melt, and eggs will be perfectly cooked.
 Top with salsa and enjoy!